-Complaints against school staff (except the executive headteacher) should be made in the first instance, to the executive headteacher via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Mr Smith, Head Teacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to the Chair of Governors, via the school office.
+Complaints that involve or are about the headteacher should be addressed to Mr. Mike Eckersley (the Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Tracey Limbert (the Clerk to the Governing Body) via the school office.
 Please mark them as Private and Confidential.